solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Test

-Security testing is one that works relatively same as every testing.
-You should just remember that now that we have security requirements we will also need to verify that we fulfill them.
-Some helpful things to do is to setup a good continuous integration environment that gives your development team constant feedback about how they are doing.
-If they are more on the DevOps or DevSecOps then they most likely will build it by themselves but some organization have different people for these tasks.
-I consider continuous integration as a testing as it is something that is outsourced for a system that gives you a feedback about your work.
+Security testing works relatively similar to any other kind of testing.
+You should remember that now that we have security requirements we also need to verify that we fulfill them.
+A helpful thing to do is to setup a good continuous integration environment that gives your development team constant feedback about how they are doing.
+If they are more into DevOps or DevSecOps then they most likely will build it by themselves but some organizations have different people for these tasks.
+I consider continuous integration as testing as it is something that is outsourced to a system that gives you feedback on your work.
 Some could also think that it is part of the implementation.

 Things that you can automatically test that help security:
 * Performance